How did Summit Therapeutics Inc. (SMMT) fare last session?

-A share of Summit Therapeutics Inc. (NASDAQ:SMMT) closed at $3.14 per share on Friday, down from $3.88 day before.
-While Summit Therapeutics Inc. has underperformed by -19.07%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, SMMT rose by 35.34%, with highs and lows ranging from $5.78 to $0.66, whereas the simple moving average jumped by 84.27% in the last 200 days.
+In Friday’s session, Summit Therapeutics Inc. (NASDAQ:SMMT) marked $2.33 per share, down from $2.48 in the previous session.
+While Summit Therapeutics Inc. has underperformed by -6.25%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, SMMT rose by 4.73%, with highs and lows ranging from $5.78 to $0.66, whereas the simple moving average jumped by 34.96% in the last 200 days.

 Top 5 Undervalued Stocks To Own In 2023